Terry goes to Libya, and Jane thinks he has forgotten her.

 "Cor!
 Cheer up, you'll turn me off my dinner."

 Jane was startled by Bob's sudden appearance but pleased to have his company.

 Bob sat opposite her with a seemingly permanent grin across his face.
 "What's up, are you missing him already?"

 "My boyfriend, what makes you think he's my boyfriend?"

 "You said he was, before Christmas, when I asked if I could take you out."

-"Oh yeah.
+"Oh, yeah.
 Well, we're just good friends really."

 "That's funny, he said that as well."

 "Yeah, he said he don't like going about with WRAFs anyway."
-He paused as if surprised that his comments seemed to have little effect on me.
+He paused as if surprised that his comments seemed to have little effect on her.
 But then he continued with a different approach.
 "He said you were looking for a husband, you brought it up, and he said you had no chance of marrying him."